 - Letter Audit

 - First Report of Injury (FROI) Audit

-- On-SiteFull Audit
+- Full Audit

 A Letter Audit may consist of an audit of one particular claim, employer, or surety based upon information received by the Commission.
-This type of audit may be conducted due to non-compliance in reporting, non-response to Commission inquiries, or complaints from an outside party which must be addressed outside of an on-sitefull audit.
+This type of audit may be conducted due to non-compliance in reporting, non-response to Commission inquiries, or complaints from an outside party which must be addressed outside of a full audit.
 This type of audit may result in a Preliminary Administrative Audit Findings letter being issued to address the current issue(s).

 A FROI audit will consist of reviewing the FROIs filed with the Commission for a specific period of time compared to the insurer's list of claims filed for the same period of time.
 This type of audit is typically prompted when a pattern of unfiled or untimely filed claims has been identified by the Commission.
-A FROI audit may result in a Preliminary Administrative Audit Findings letter being issued or provide evidence to initiate an on-sitefull audit.
+A FROI audit may result in a Preliminary Administrative Audit Findings letter being issued or provide evidence to initiate a full audit.

-An on-sitefull audit will consist of reviewing claim files for compliance with the compliance categories listed in Section IV of this Audit Guide.
+A full audit will consist of reviewing claim files for compliance with the compliance categories listed in Section IV of this Audit Guide.